-These are the official rules for RoboCupJunior for SuperTeams played on a big field.
-They are released by the RoboCupJunior Soccer Technical Committee for Soccer.
-These rules have priority over any translations.
+These are the official Soccer rules for RoboCupJunior 2017 for SuperTeams playing on a big field.
+They are released by the RoboCupJunior Soccer Technical Committee.
+The English version of these rules has priority over any translations.
 Items in red represent modifications introduced this year.

-Teams are advised to check the RoboCupJunior Soccer site (http://rcj.robocup.org/soccer.html) for OC procedures and requirements for the competition.
+Teams are advised to check the RoboCupJunior Soccer site (http://rcj.robocup.org/soccer.html) for OC (Organization Committee) procedures and requirements for the competition.
+Each team is responsible for verifying the latest version of the rules prior to the competition.
+Changes are made to clarify some statements (highlighted in yellow).

-Preface:
+Preface

-In the RoboCupJunior regular field soccer challenge, teams of two autonomous mobile robots compete against another team in matches.
-They must look for an infrared-light-emitting ball, trying to score into a color-coded goal in a special field built in a way that resembles the actual field for human soccer.
-Robots are required to have full autonomy from humans, technical designs, and ingenious programming by their developers.
+In the RoboCupJunior soccer challenge, a team of two autonomous mobile robots competes against another team in matches.
+They must look for a ball, trying to score into a color-coded goal in a special field built in a way that resembles the actual field for human soccer.
+Robots are required to have full autonomy from humans, and technical design, and ingenious programming by their developers.